Independent sets of non-geometric lattices and the maximal adjoint: Abstract

 \section{Abstract}

-We present a construction of a family of independent sets for a finite, atomic, and graded lattice generalizing the known cryptomorphism between geometric lattices and matroids.
-This family then gives rise to an embedding theorem into geometric lattices that preserve the set of atoms.
-We then apply these theorems to the concept of adjoint matroids, obtaining a characterization and proving a conjecture on the combinatorial derived matroid for uniform and co-rank 3 matroids.
-Lastly, we use our characterization of adjoints to compute the list of adjoints of some simple examples.
+We construct a family of independent sets for finite, atomic, and graded lattices, extending the well-known cryptomorphism between geometric lattices and matroids.
+This construction leads to an embedding theorem into geometric lattices that preserves the set of atoms.
+We then apply these results to adjoint matroids, providing new characterizations of adjoints and partially proving a conjecture on the combinatorial derived matroid.
+Finally, we use our characterization of adjoints to compute the adjoint lists of several simple examples.